How Do I Make Sure I Poop Before a Race?

 Warm-up indoors.

 Exercise can help get things moving through the colon so if you’re trying to poop before a race or run, try doing a warm-up inside.
-Do your drills, mobility, dynamic stretching, air squats, and lunges to stimulate your bowels while you are close to a toilet.
+Do your running drills, mobility, dynamic stretching, air squats, and lunges to stimulate your bowels while you are close to a toilet.

 If you are warming up ahead of a race, Skolnik recommends doing your warm-up near the porta-potties so that you can do a pitstop before you head to the start line.